ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

          - [ ] clone_raw
          - [ ] sheetload
          - [ ] specify_raw_model (here you need to specify which dbt-models you want to run/test, just as if it was specify_model)
-            - [ ] If staging models have been added, can run specify_model in place of specify_raw_model
     * [ ]  Data Analyst to assign MR to project maintainer for review (iterate until model is complete).
     * [ ]  Data Team project maintainers/owners to merge in dbt models
     * [ ]  If not urgent, data will be availble within 24 hours.
 If urgent, Data Engineer to run full refresh and inform when available.